mojaloop/merchant-payment-docs/design considerations/account_mapping_samples.md

 This allows us to create the following sample data for each of these merchants.

+It is worth noting that in a USSD flow - the PayIntoID has to consider data entry, so it may consider a number system.

 | **Merchant ID** | **Merchant Name** | **PayIntoID (Alias)** | **CheckOutCounter_ID** | **DFSP_ID** | **Account** | **Contact Number** |
 |-----------------|-------------------|-----------------------|------------------------|-------------|--------------|--------------------|
 | **M001**        | 001 Store         | M001                  | C001                   | DFSP1       | A123         |                    |